Michael Chaffee, 44 - Local Headline News

 Grandson of Robert Walker of Wakefield and the Late Mary Walker.
 Grandson of the late Herbert and Marjorie Chaffee.
 Uncle of Posie Chaffee of Danvers and Samantha Boucher of Billerica.
 Son-in-law of Dolly Brown and her late husband, Richard, of Somerville.
 Brother-in-law of Lori Boucher and her husband, Don, of Billerica.
 Nephew of Robert J. Walker Jr. and his wife, Virginia, of NH and Margaret Malenchini and her husband, Peter, of Wakefield.
 Also survived by many relatives and friends.

-Visiting hours will be held at the Gately Funeral Home, 79 W. Foster St., Melrose on Tuesday, August 17, 2021 from 4-7 p.m.
-A funeral service will be held at the Gately Funeral Home on Wednesday, August 18, 2021 at 10 a.m.
-Relatives and friends respectfully invited to attend.
+Visiting hours were held at the Gately Funeral Home, 79 W. Foster St., Melrose on Tuesday, August 17, 2021 from 4-7 p.m.
+A funeral service was held at the Gately Funeral Home on Wednesday, August 18, 2021 at 10 a.m.
+Relatives and friends were respectfully invited to attend.
 Burial in Calvary Cemetery, Woburn.

 In lieu of flowers, contributions may be made to Juvenile Diabetes Research Foundation, 200 Vessey St., 28th Flr., New York, New York 10281 or jdrf.org.